SynapseProject/syntinel.docs/docs/index.md

 **Signal** - The message sent from Reporters into Syntinel.

 **Channels** - The configuration item that specifes a single target for a Signal message.
-Signals may send to more than one channel.
+Signals may be sent to more than one channel.

 **Subscribers** - Client applications (Slack, Teams, Email, etc..) that receive Signals from Syntinel and display them to end clients for review or request actions to be taken.

-**Cue** - A reply to a Signal, send from the Subscriber back into Syntinel.
+**Cue** - A reply to a Signal, sent from the Subscriber back into Syntinel.
 This can contain information on which (if any) actions to take based on the Signal.

 **Resolvers** - Appliations, programs or services that receive the Signal and Cue messages and take action based on those messages.
 (Ex: stop a service, restart a server, etc...)